European competitors ten times since 1998, Sportclub Heerenveen have been one of Holland’s most consistent sides of the modern era.

 With gates close to stadium capacity, pay-on-the-day is by no means available for every home game.

-Advance tickets go on sale several months before the match, both online (Dutch-language only) and in person from the Feansjop club store (Mon 1pm-5pm, Tue-Fri 9am-5pm, Sat 10am-5pm, match days 2hr before kick-off, 1hr after final whistle) behind the Westtribune on Abe Lenstra Boulevard.
+Advance tickets go on sale several weeks before the match, online (Dutch-language only), through the club’s app on Apple and Android, and in person from the Feansjop club store (Mon 1pm-5pm, Tue-Fri 9am-5pm, Sat 10am-5pm, match days 2hr before kick-off, 1hr after final whistle) behind the Westtribune on Abe Lenstra Boulevard.

 A club card is not essential but check with firstname.lastname@example.org or phone the club office (Mon-Fri 8.30am-5pm) on +31 513 612 100 for details of ticket purchase for any given match.